spamegg1/modern-systems-scala-native/README.md

 dest_str(string_len) = 0 // manually null-terminate the new copy
 ```

 If you do this you'll get errors: first is the `CSize` errors, for which you have to use `.toULong`; the second is `none of the overloaded alternatives for method update of Ptr[Byte]...` which complains about the null termination.
 We can't use an `Int` to update the value at a pointer / array location.
-It wants `Word` or `UWord` but conversion methods don't work.
+It wants `Word` or `UWord` for the index input, but conversion methods from `Int` to `Word` don't exist.

 I tested it, and using `strncpy` copies the null-termination of the original string too!
-Here's the test code:
+Here's the test code (notice Scala 3 syntax):

 ```scala
 @main